espadrine/localeval/readme.md

 If no timeout is given, it doesn't protect your single-threaded code against infinite loops.

-You cannot give a timeout in browser code (for now).

 That said, it protects against any security leak.

 1. All local and global variables are inaccessible.